-Indus river originates from the north-west of the holy lake of Mansarovar in the southwestern slopes of the Kailasa mountain at an estimated height of 17000ft. near its source it bears the name of 'Sinh Khatab' meaning 'lion's mouth.
-The Indus River is the backbone of Ladakh- all major towns historically and currently is located close to the Indus River.
-Shey, Leh, Basgo, and Tingmosgang, are situated on the banks of the Indus River.
+Indus river originates from the north-west of the holy lake of Mansarovar in the southwestern slopes of the Kailasa mountain at an estimated height of 17000ft. near its source it bears the name of 'Sinh Khatab' meaning 'lion's mouth. major towns historically and currently is located close to the Indus River. on the banks of the Indus River.